| Sue Skoglund, EditorValerie Reid, Webmaster

 insights and experiences of attendees contributed to the success of this

+class.
 The lively course entitled "Using the Basic Tool of

 the Information Age - Your Brain", taught by Dr. Barbara Herrin of